mharshita02/DribbleClone/README.md

 # Dribbble Website Clone

-This is a solution of development of the frontend part of dribbble website clone using HTML and CSS Only created by Kuldeep Tripathi.
+This is a solution of development of the frontend part of dribbble website clone using HTML and CSS Only created by Harshita Mishra.

 <<<<<<< HEAD
 ### Links